-A shadowy AI service has transformed thousands of women’s photos into fake nudes: “Make fantasy a reality”
+A shadowy AI service has transformed thousands of women’s photos into fake nudes: ‘Make fantasy a reality’

 But with the chatbot, creating a nude rendering of someone’s body is as easy as sending an image from your phone.
 The service also assembles all of those newly generated fake nudes into photo galleries that are updated daily; more than 25,000 accounts have already subscribed for daily updates.

-The bot’s biggest user base is in Russia, according to internal surveys, though members also originate from the U.S. and across Europe, Asia and South America.
+The bot’s biggest user base is in Russia, according to internal surveys, though members also originate from the United States and across Europe, Asia and South America.

-New users can request some of their first fake nudes for free, but are encouraged to pay for further use.
-A beginners’ rate offers new users 100 fake photos over 7 days at a price of 100 Russian rubles, or about $1.29.
+New users can request some of their first fake nudes for free but are encouraged to pay for further use.
+A beginners’ rate offers new users 100 fake photos over seven days at a price of 100 Russian rubles, or about $1.29.
 “Paid premium” members can request fake nude photos be created without a watermark and hidden from the public channel.

-The chatbot’s administrator, who The Post interviewed Monday through messages on Telegram, declined to give their name but defended the tool as a harmless form of sexual voyeurism and said its operators take no responsibility for the women targeted by its user base.
-As an allusion to its boys-will-be-boys posture, the service’s logos feature a smiling man and a woman being ogled by X-Ray glasses.
+The chatbot’s administrator, whom The Post interviewed Monday through messages on Telegram, declined to give their name but defended the tool as a harmless form of sexual voyeurism and said its operators take no responsibility for the women targeted by its user base.
+As an allusion to its boys-will-be-boys posture, the service’s logos feature a smiling man and a woman being ogled by X-ray glasses.

 But technology and legal experts argue that the software is weaponizing women’s own photographs against them, sexualizing women for a faceless group of strangers and presaging a new age of fabricated revenge porn.